-First let’s talk about pelvic girdle pain (think your gluts or bum, pubic bone and hips).
-This can often be addressed with Rost Therapy and manual skills of a physiotherapist.
+First up PGP or pelvic girdle pain (think your gluts or bum, pubic bone and hips).
+This can often be addressed with not only manual skills of a physiotherapist but also home programming and Rost Therapy “rescue” exercises.
 We work with women who are pregnant to assess and determine their specific underlying causes of the pain and provide you with a home program that helps you help yourself.
-My motto is if I am able to do something in-clinic to help a client to feel better, then I should be able to provide a home exercise to help keep it that way.
-Rost Therapy in particular takes a look at pelvic symmetry and utilizes the muscles that attach around the pelvis to promote symmetry, and provide you with some home exercises to help.
-To me there is nothing worse than providing a treatment the client must continue to return and pay for over and over, ultimately not allowing them to continue their progress at home.
-In the image above you can see the Rost Symmetry position (feet together, knees apart), often when in this position individuals experiencing SIJ pain will have one knee sitting higher than the other.
+Our basic principle is, if we are able to do something in-clinic to help a client to feel better then we should be able to provide a home exercise to help keep it that way.
+Rost Therapy in particular takes a look at pelvic symmetry and utilizes the muscles that attach around the pelvis to promote symmetry.
+This can be provided to you with some home exercises to help.
+To us there is nothing worse (from treatment perspective) than providing a treatment the client must continue to return and pay for over and over, ultimately not allowing them to continue their progress at home.
+In the image above you can see the start of the Rost Symmetry position (feet together, knees apart), often when in this position individuals experiencing SIJ pain will have one knee sitting higher than the other.

-What is something you can do NOW to help your pelvic girdle pain?
 Check how you are sitting or laying.
-We often want to cross our knees or pull them together; this creates tight muscles and tension in the inner thigh which can be a cause pelvic girdle pain.
+We often want to cross our knees or pull them together; this creates tight muscles and tension in the inner thigh which can be an underlying cause pelvic girdle pain.
 Instead of crossing your knees, cross your ankles and let your knees sit open (wider than your hips).
 This is also why when laying on your side we suggest you place a pillow between your knees (think thick enough to lift knee to hip height).
 This will encourage relaxation and decreased tension in those inner thigh muscles.

 Now, the pelvic floor and pregnancy.
-I get many women who are pregnant coming into the clinic that are anxious because they haven’t been ‘doing their kegels’.
-Do no fret, I do not necessarily recommend kegels to my women who are pregnant.
+We get many women who are pregnant coming into the clinic that are anxious because they haven’t been ‘doing their kegels’.
+Do no fret, we do not necessarily recommend kegels to women who are pregnant.
 Let’s think of the reason why for a minute.
 Kegels are a strengthening exercise for your pelvic floor muscles.
 These muscles are like a sling between your pubic bone and tail bone, and their main function is to close the anus, urethra and tighten the vagina.
 Essentially kegels are intended to pull everything up and in.
 Now, when we go into labour, we want the babies to come down and out.
 See my predicament?
-I work with women to promote pelvic floor relaxation, pre-labour stretching and delivery prep of the pelvic floor.
+We work with women to promote pelvic floor relaxation and function, as well as labour and delivery prep of the pelvic floor.